LMMMEng/LLD-MMRI2023/README.md

 ## 🆕 **News**
 * 2023-8-8: Leaderboard for Test Release.

    * The [**leaderboard**](https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/provisional_leaderboard.md) is presented.
 Please note that this is only a temporary ranking.
-If the top five teams do not submit their code within two weeks, their ranking will be deleted from the leaderboard and the ranking will be postponed.
+We ask the top five teams to publish their code within two weeks.
+Failure to submit your code by the designated deadline will result in removal from the leaderboard and the ranking will be postponed.

 * 2023-7-10: Validation Stage Completed.